RobGarrard/Machine-Learning-Classifiers-Do-Not-Improve-the-Prediction-of-Academic-Risk-Evidence-from-Australia/README.md

-# A Machine Learning Approach for Detecting Students at Risk of Low Academic Achievement
+# Machine Learning Classifiers Do Not Improve the Prediction of Academic Risk: Evidence from Australia

-R codes for <font style="font-variant:small-caps">Cornell-Farrow and Garrard</font> (2018). <i>A Machine Learning Approach for Detecting Students at Risk of Low Academic Achievement</i>. arXiv preprint. <a href='https://arxiv.org/abs/1807.07215'>arXiv:1807.07215</a>
+R codes for <font style="font-variant:small-caps">Cornell-Farrow and Garrard</font> (2018). <a href='https://arxiv.org/abs/1807.07215'>arXiv:1807.07215</a>

 ## Data Availability